 - Anything containing my own name – I know what my name is and spammers know how to use mailmerge now, so it just makes you look like one

 Notice how uninformative these are!
-From an unknown sender, the first three also look identical to general fanmail and questions that I get from my blog, which are not as urgent as media requests.
+From an unknown sender, the first four also look identical to general fanmail and questions that I get from my blog, which are not as urgent as media requests.